 Users get access to a number of different radio channels and discovery services, which are primarily chosen by the editorial team.

 Deezer offers a nice touch by giving users track controls and an Equaliser for a more enjoyable listening experience.
 Deezer also likes to share what you're listening to with your Facebook friends, so if this isn't your thing, it's best to turn off that feature once you sign up.

-Price: ad-supported Discovery mode (web only) for free listening.
-After 12 months of unlimited listening in this mode, users are then restricted to 2 hours of listening per month.
+Price: Ad-supported Discovery mode (web only) for free listening.
+After 12 months of unlimited listening in this mode, users are then restricted to two hours of listening per month.

-Platforms: web interface, Android, iOS, Windows Phone, Windows 10, BlackBerry, Jawbone, Samsung Wireless Audio, Logitech Squeezebox, Sonos, Philips, in-car integration (BMW and Mini).
+Platforms: Web interface, Android, iOS, Windows Phone, Sonos, Philips, in-car integration (BMW and Mini).

-Australia and New Zealand were the first countries to receive access to Google's fully integrated streaming service outside of the US.
-All Access includes the features of the regular Google Music service, such as being able to upload 20,000 of your own tracks, as well as adding the benefits of streaming music from a library of 20 million tracks.
+Formerly Google Play Music All Access, Australia and New Zealand were the first countries to receive access to Google's fully integrated streaming service outside of the US.
+Google Play lets you upload up to 50,000 of your own tracks, as well as adding the benefits of streaming music on-demand from a library of 40 million tracks (ad-free).

 On the mobile apps, songs can be pinned or cached offline for listening without an active internet connection.